The Challenges of Hyperparameter Tuning for Accurate Causal Effect Estimation

 Note PEHE directly targets $\tau(x) = \mu_1(x)-\mu_0(x)$ and uses both $\mathcal{Y}_0$ and $\mathcal{Y}_1$ (one of them is never observed), whereas MSE targets each of $\mu_0(x)$ and $\mu_1(x)$ individually rather than the difference between them and involves only observed outcomes $\mathcal{Y}_t$.
 Clearly, PEHE cannot be targeted directly using only the observed data, only MSE; hence, it is tempting to assume that more accurate (in terms of MSE) outcome predictions (better fit) will lead to accurate CATE estimates.
 However, the disparity between model selection (MSE) and desired performance (PEHE) metrics combined with the aforementioned missing data issue can lead to undesirable solutions, as demonstrated by Subfigures b) - d) and further discussed in the following paragraphs.
 Even at this preliminary stage, it becomes relatively apparent that model selection task, which is perceived as a rather solved problem in supervised ML, is a non-trivial challenge in treatment effect estimation setting.

-\textbf{Case 1} (Subfigure b)).
-Control data are fitted well, accurately capturing the DGP for this part of data.
+For \textbf{Case 1} (Subfigure b)), the control data are fitted well, accurately capturing the DGP for this part of data.
 The model in the treated arm failed to match the underlying trend due to severity of data loss.
 This solution is likely favoured if using standard model selection metrics, such as MSE.
 Despite the best MSE and winning over the other two candidate solutions, this variant is not desirable due to poor generalisation in the treated arm and overall high CATE prediction errors, as correctly captured by high PEHE.